A rather existential question, I think we can all agree.

 J.J. started the Chevy up, patched out in the gravel, but then moved slowly down the drive, into the absolute dark except for what the headlights found...more

 Hunting in the Dark was originally published by the late, great Bartleby Snopes press.
-It’s now in its second edition and the inaugural missive from my new Flexible Press.
+It’s now in its second edition.

 Have you been to a bisexual community picnic?
 How about a bisexual conference?
 A bi cabaret?
 Do you know if there is a bisexual community where you live?